 I came across this scene the other day.
-I'd rather not disclose where it was, and I'd rather not divulge what I said when I saw it.
-Outdoorsmen and outdoorswomen search for vistas.
-Landscape photographers do the same.
-But no one--except for maybe the occasional nature blogger--searches for anything like this.
+I won’t divulge my reaction to it!
+Outdoors men and women often search for vistas.
+Landscape photographers often do the same.
+But few, except perhaps the occasional nature blogger, seek out anything like this.

-> This jumbled mess of a trash pile was just feet from an Elizabeth River tributary.
-And that'll be its destination following a rainstorm, a higher than usual tide, or an overflow caused by something else.
+This jumbled mess of a trash pile was just feet from an Elizabeth River tributary.
+And that'll be its destination following a rainstorm, a higher than usual tide, or some other event.
 Heck--all this trash could eventually reach the Bay or the ocean.
 And some, or some parts, may reach the digestive systems of unsuspecting animals--or humans.
 Remember the Thomas Lovejoy quote from blog #2?
 I'll rephrase it.
 If you make the world safe for birds and other animals (by among other things, sensibly disposing of waste), you make it safe for humans as well.

-> Always, when I see stuff like this, I ask a question.
+Always, when I see stuff like this, I ask a question.
 I don't (usually) ask it in a critical, judgemental way, but more in the way a child, in a state of curious wonderment, would ask a parent: 'Why do people do things like that?'
 Why do they??
 Animals belong here.
 People belong here.
 Most everything belongs here.
 But trash does not.
 Why is that?
 Because trash is an eyesore.
 Trash pollutes.
 Trash destroys habitat.
 And trash kills.

 Keep in mind those last 4 points.
 Now look at my closer up, well-photoshopped version of the same scene.
 You can see the river through the legs of the chair.
 These are the creatures that belong here--except one.
 You'll see a few of our old friends about, like the 'determined' Eastern Kingbird, and 'Mr. Bluejay, full o’ sass.'